coranos/camo-nano-light-wallet/docs/camo-usage.md

 https://github.com/coranos/camo-nano-light-wallet/blob/master/docs/basic-usage.md

 2. make sure your rep is set correctly to the camo rep.
-The diagram below shows how the intermediate account is calculated.
+The diagram below shows how the intermediate seed is calculated.
 ![](https://i.imgur.com/6ZbTKmo.png)